Maropene Ramokgopa: Election as Deputy Secretary-General

 Ahead of the ANC's 55th National Conference, Ramokgopa was viewed as a supporter of Ramaphosa's campaign for re-election as ANC President and as a key member of the so-called "women's caucus" within the pro-Ramaphosa camp.
 In September 2022, the pro-Ramaphosa Provincial Executive Committee of the Northern Cape ANC endorsed Ramokgopa as a candidate for Deputy Secretary-General of the party.
 She was not initially included on the list of candidates but once the conference began in December 2022, the party resolved to create a new Second Deputy Secretary-General position; Ramokgopa was nominated from the floor of the conference to fill the post.

 On 19 December, she won the election for Second Deputy Secretary-General, earning 2,373 votes against the 1,948 received by Ronalda Nalumango.
 She serves alongside First Deputy Secretary-General Nomvula Mokonyane and under Secretary-General Fikile Mbalula.

 National government

-On 5 February 2023, it was reported that Ramokgopa was one of four senior ANC member who would be sworn in as a member of the National Assembly the following day.
-Ramokgopa was sworn in as a Member of Parliament on 6 February 2023 alongside ANC Deputy President Paul Mashatile and ANC NEC members Sihle Zikalala and Parks Tau.
+On 5 February 2023, it was reported that Ramokgopa was one of four senior ANC members who would be sworn in as a member of the National Assembly the following day.
+Ramokgopa was sworn in as a Member of Parliament on 6 February, alongside Paul Mashatile, Sihle Zikalala, and Parks Tau.

-Ramokgopa was appointed as Minister in the Presidency responsible for Planning, Monitoring and Evaluation during a cabinet reshuffle on 6 March 2023.
+In a cabinet reshuffle on 6 March 2023, President Ramaphosa appointed Ramokgopa as Minister in the Presidency Responsible for Planning, Monitoring and Evaluation.
 She was sworn into office the following day.